Public health measures for COVID-19

 The Government continues to issue guidance to help prevent the spread of COVID-19.
 It has also passed laws that make it an offence to do or not do certain things.

-These laws are in place until 5 October 2020:
+The following laws are also in place until 9 November 2020:

 - You must wear a face covering on public transport unless you have a reasonable excuse for not doing so.
 This is set out in the Health Act 1947 (Section 31A – Temporary Restrictions) (COVID-19) (Face Coverings on Public Transport) Regulations 2020, extended by SI 405 (pdf).

 - You must wear a face covering in shops and other indoor settings that are listed in the regulations.
 This is set out in Health Act 1947 (Section 31A - Temporary Restrictions) (COVID-19) (Face Coverings in Certain Premises and Businesses) Regulations 2020, extended by SI 404 (pdf).

 - You must truthfully complete a Passenger Locator Form before or upon your arrival in Ireland, and notify the authorities if your residence details change within 14 days of coming to Ireland.
 This is set out in the Health Act 1947 (Section 31A – Temporary Requirements) (COVID-19 Passenger Locator Form) Regulations 2020, as amended.